dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture901.md

 Clearly, this means that all the dispatch services, for all the different companies, must conform to the same REST interface.
 They must treat the pickupAddress, pickupTime, and destination fields identically.

-Now suppose the Acme taxi company hired some programmers who didn’t read the spec very carefully.
+Now suppose the Acme taxi company hired some programmers who didn't read the spec very carefully.
 They abbreviated the destination field to just dest.
-Acme is the largest taxi company in our area, and Acme’s CEO’s ex-wife is our CEO’s new wife, and … Well, you get the picture.
+Acme is the largest taxi company in our area, and Acme's CEO's ex-wife is our CEO's new wife, and … Well, you get the picture.
 What would happen to the architecture of our system?

 Obviously, we would need to add a special case.
 The dispatch request for any Acme driver would have to be constructed using a different set of rules from all the other drivers.